 Not able to attend or under 18?
-Supporters of all ages can still make an impact by registering as a Hike2O Virtual Hiker.
-Upon registration, virtual hikers are encouraged to hike a distance of their comfort on any trail of their choice to help raise awareness involving our environmental assets of Florida’s important waterways.
-Each virtual participant will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O Virtual Hiker completion pin.
+Supporters of all ages can still make an impact by registering as a Hike2O 1-Day Challenger.
+Upon registration, 1-Day Challengers are encouraged to hike a distance of their comfort on any trail of their choice over the event weekend to help raise awareness involving our environmental assets of Florida’s important waterways.
+Each 1-Day Challenger will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O Hiker completion pin.

 Don’t fall behind the pack!
 Capacity is limited to 40 thru-hikers, virtual registration is unlimited.
 Previous hiking and camping experience are strongly suggested for thru-hikers as there will be minimal trail provision.
 Attendees are required to bring proper equipment as well.
-Registration is $125 for full event hikers and $25 for virtual hikers.
-Participants must be 18 years or older to register for full event hikers. *All proceeds will directly support marine conservation and education outreach to non-coastal schools across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.
+Registration is $165 for full event hikers and 1-Day Challenger registration starts at $45.
+Participants must be 18 years or older to register for full 3-Day Challenge. *All proceeds will directly support marine conservation and education outreach across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.